arturhgq/ead/README.md

 ## What is ead?

 `ead` is a Portuguese acronym for episodes of autocratisation and democratisation.
-Within this package, the `ead_typology` function codify six different types of regime change: autocracy deepening, democratic backsliding, democratic breakdown, liberalization, democratic transition and democratic deepening.
+Within this package, the `typology` function codify six different types of regime change: autocracy deepening, democratic backsliding, democratic breakdown, liberalization, democratic transition and democratic deepening.
 The tipology is heavily based on Lührmann et al. (2018) and Maerz et al. (2021) research and is fully described in my